A shrub to medium tree, to about 15 – 20 m tall in its natural habitat.

 paniculatum – Latin for panicle-bearing, referring to how the flowers are arranged on this species.

-Listed as threatened (category of: endangered and vulnerable) in its natural habitat at NSW and Commonwealth level respectively.
+Listed as threatened with extinction in its natural habitat at both State and Commonwealth level (catgories of endangered and vulnerable respectively).